Sync Client¶

 Parameters¶

-key is the only positional parameter.
-All others are keyword-only.
+key is the only positional parameter; everything else is keyword-only.

 | Parameter | Type | Default | Description |